M-J-Bauer/Touch-sense-on-any-MCU/README.md

 i.e. transitions from 'not touched' to 'touched' (aka "touch-on event") or from 'touched' to 'not touched' (aka "touch-off event").
 Reliable, glitch-free detection of such events can be tricky.
-An example application which includes functions to detect touch-pad "strike" and "release" events can be found in the folder "Application_example".
-This program uses a Pro-Micro MCU (ATmega32U4) from Sparkfun.
+An example application which includes functions to detect touch-pad "strike" and "release" events can be found in the folder "Pro_Micro_touch_sense".
+This application uses a Pro-Micro MCU (ATmega32U4) from Sparkfun.
 The touch-sense service routine has been customized accordingly.
 Beware: the ADC in the AT_32U4 is not 100% compatible with the ATmega328P.
 The AT_32U4 has an extra control/status register ADCSRB holding an extra MUX bit (MUX5).
 A description of the example application can be found here:

 http://www.mjbauer.biz/MIDI-Rifficator-blog.html